Назад към всички

 Integration with Remediation

-After detection, invoke Skill(scribe:doc-generator) with --remediate flag to apply fixes, or manually edit using the report as a guide.
+After detection, invoke Skill(scribe:doc-generator) with the --remediate flag to apply fixes, or manually edit using the report as a guide.

 Exit Criteria